 Persian cats can live an average life of 12-17 years.
-Most unhealthy Persians never make it to 10 years as they are taken away by there health issues and bad diet.
-However few Persians actually do make it to 20 years, those who are healthy, fit and well taken care of.
+Most unhealthy Persians never make it to 10 years as they are taken away by their health issues and bad diet.
+However few Persians actually do make it to 20 years, those who are healthy, fit, and well taken care of.

 The lifespan of Persian cats are affected the most by the fact that they are purebreds.
 This means that it is easier for hereditary illnesses such as cancer, heart disease and other ailments to be passed on to the next generation.

 Due to these health factors the life of the Persian cat is altered significantly and is prone to premature death.
 However if these illnesses are diagnosed early it can be treated and premature death will be avoided.

 Other factors that affect the lifespan of Persians are:

 Diet plays a huge role in the well-being of your cat.
 Persians require a diet that is rich in proteins and omega 3 and 6 while having moderate carbohydrates, vitamins, and minerals.
 The right kind of food can actually add years to their life.

 The food that you choose must be free from fillers, starch, and artificial ingredients.
 These ingredients cause harm to the cat’s body with continuous use.
 The IAMS PROACTIVE HEALTH dry food is a great choice, check out the reviews on Amazon.

 A Persian cat’s lifestyle can greatly impact its lifespan as it affects its mental, physical and active health.
 Persian cats must be cared for in an environment that is safe, clean, and away from pests.
 They cannot live in areas or homes that are dusty as they have breathing problems.